giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Check that the elevons, body flap and rudder are set as required by the Entry script README**
 - The ET must be a child part of some orbiter part (for the Space Shuttle System mod it's attached to the cargo bay by default)
 - Set fuel flow priority on the Orbiter lower than the External Tank, or else you won't have cryos for the fuel cells once you're in orbit
-- The SRB decouplers must be attached to the External Tank using the snap nodes, so that all SRB-related parts are children of the ET
+- The SRB decouplers must be attached to the External Tank using the snap s, so that all SRB-related parts are children of the ET
-- The SRBs also attach to the decouplers using snap nodes
+- The SRBs also attach to the decouplers using snap s
 - Any launch clamps/towers must be attached either to the ET or the SRBs, don't attach anything to the Orbiter
 - Don't place clamps on the opposite side to where the Orbiter is because the angled SSMEs will push the stack in that direction and you may have a collision
 - If you launch from Vandenberg, you need to switch the SRB type to the lighter 'Filament-wound casing' for extra performance